Hikers in Joshua Tree National Park

 HIDDEN VALLEY NATURE TRAIL

-Hidden Valley map
+Hidden Valley Trail map in Joshua Tree National Park

 Map of the Hidden Valley Nature Trail, courtesy of the National Park Service